Dosenpfand/zug-lol/README.md

 ## Deploy
 The following files can be helpful to deploy the application:
-1. `oebb-ticket-price.service` as systemd service file.
+1. `zug-lol.service` as systemd service file.
 2. `wsgi.py` to start the WSGI.
 3. `post-receive` as git post-receive hook to finish deployment.